 This paper reports regularities of stress placement at the phrasal level in American Sign Language (ASL) and identifies a category of signs (final pronouns) that appear to be exceptions.
 The group of exceptional pronouns predominantly comprises experiencer subject arguments, a category that does not traditionally participate in the verb agreement system of ASL, creating a morphological gap.
 Evidence is presented that some of these pronouns may be in the process of grammaticalizing to verbal suffixes which may serve to fill the morphological gap.

 2008.
 Evaluating Interpreter's Skill by Measurement of Prosody Recognition.
 Transactions of the Japanese Society for Artificial Intelligence 23:3 ► pp. 117 ff.

 2011.
 Sign Syllables.
 In The Blackwell Companion to Phonology, ► pp. 1 ff.

 Wilbur, Ronnie B.

-This list is based on CrossRef data as of 14 december 2020.
+This list is based on CrossRef data as of 11 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.